 1. Get voucher and clothing coupon from tour guide.

-For foreign tourists, vouchers will be provided by the Bus Tour Guide (more on the latter part of this post).
+For foreign tourists, vouchers and clothing coupons will be provided by the Bus Tour Guide (more on the latter part of this post).

 There are different packages you can choose from.
 Please check their website for more details.
 But basically, you can choose between skiing or snowboarding.
 You can pay directly to the tour guide once you’ve decided what package you will avail.
 If you’re Korean, I guess you can go directly to the Ski Main Center.